 53. Provide yard work services

-You can do anything from mowing the lawn, to shoveling, to raking to minor landscaping.
+You can do anything from mowing the lawn to shoveling, to raking to minor landscaping.
 One look around your neighborhood will likely show you that there are many clients who’d love to pay someone to help them with the lawn.
+Check out TaskRabbit and let people know that you are available for hire.

 54. Rent out a room in your home